tom-howard/ros2/docs/course/part2.md

 #### What are Quaternions?

-Quaternions use **four values** to represent the orientation of something in 3 dimensional space[^quaternions], as we can observe from the structure of the `nav_msgs/msg/Odometry` ROS interface:
+Quaternions represent the orientation of something in 3 dimensional space[^quaternions], as we can observe from the structure of the `nav_msgs/msg/Odometry` ROS interface, there are **four values** associated with this:

 [^quaternions]: [Quaternions are explained very nicely here](https://automaticaddison.com/how-to-convert-a-quaternion-to-a-rotation-matrix/#What_is_a_Quaternion){target="_blank"}, if you'd like to learn more.